-After watching Aurica weaving, her primitive skein winder caught my attention.
+After watching Aurica weaving a Romanian blouse, her primitive skein winder caught my attention.
 I like every old tool, especially weaving tools, and I’m impressed to see them put to work again.
-Manoila Aurica tells us that these skein winders were present in every traditional home.
+Aurica tells us that these skein winders were present in every traditional home.
 They are a sort of old fashioned weaving accessories.
 Before weaving, she wraps weft thread on the flying shuttle bobbin, using her primitive ball and bobbin winders.

 More, they were considered a sign of renewable energy, the succession of the four seasons: spring, summer, fall, winter.
 Therefore, the winder motif was often stitched on peasant blouses.